How to enable cross-account IAM access using AWS console

 Today we are going to learn about the Steps to enable cross-account IAM access using AWS console.
 Or the question may arise how to enable cross account access in aws.

 We would get these answers right here, as you all know – AWS or amazon web services is a widely accepted public cloud, it is being trusted by many established companies as their cloud partner.
-There are multiple benefits of migrating the in-house data centers into AWS.
+There are multiple benefits of migrating the in-house data centres into AWS.

 Consider a situation, where you or your company is appointed to manage and maintain your customer AWS account, but ensure the customer won`t provide you with the full console access, in that situation you can suggest the customer about the cross-account role.